Lenovo: Sporting sponsorship

 Lenovo was an official computer sponsor of the 2006 Winter Olympics in Turin, Italy, and the 2008 Summer Olympics in Beijing.
 When asked about Lenovo's brand Yang Yuanqing said, "The Beijing Olympics were very good for brand awareness in countries like the US and Argentina, but not good enough."
 The NFL has been a Lenovo customer since 2007.
 In July 2012, Lenovo and the National Football League (NFL) announced that Lenovo had become the NFL's "Official Laptop, Desktop and Workstation Sponsor."
 Lenovo said that this was its largest sponsorship deal ever in the United States.
 NFL stars Jerry Rice, DeAngelo Williams, and Torry Holt were on hand for the announcement and a celebration with 1,500 Lenovo employees.
 Lenovo's sponsorship will last at least three years.

-Lenovo also become technology partner for Ducati Corse in MotoGP since 2018.
-And for the 2021 MotoGP it will become main sponsor for the Bolognese.
+Lenovo is a technology partner of Ducati Corse in Grand Prix motorcycle racing since 2018.
+For the 2021 MotoGP it will become main sponsor for the Bolognese.

 Lenovo is also an official partner of the NHL's Carolina Hurricanes who play in nearby Raleigh, North Carolina.
+In 2024, Lenovo bought the naming rights to their arena, renaming it Lenovo Center.

 Lenovo and FC Internazionale, in 2019, have signed a multi-year sponsorship agreement that makes Lenovo the Global Technology Partner of the Nerazzurri company.
-In May 2021, Lenovo and Motorola Mobility decided to celebrate with a limited edition of Razr 5G totally customized and produced in 2021 numbered pieces, to honor Inter who won their 19th Scudetto.
-In July 2021 there was the launch of the new Inter Home shirt for the 2021-22 season, they unveiled the introduction of Lenovo as a sponsor on the back of the shirt.
+In May 2021, Lenovo and Motorola Mobility decided to celebrate with a limited edition of Motorola Razr totally customized and produced in 2021 numbered pieces, to honor Inter who won their 19th Scudetto.
+In July 2021 there was the launch of the new Inter Home shirt for the 2021–22 season, they unveiled the introduction of Lenovo as a sponsor on the back of the shirt.
+In October 2024, Lenovo was named the official technology partner of FIFA.

 Television, internet, and other media

 Lenovo used a short-film entitled The Pursuit in its "For Those Who Do" campaign launched in 2011.
 The film depicted a mysterious young woman using the IdeaPad Yoga 13 to stay one-step-ahead of her evil pursuers.
 Martin Campbell, who previously worked on action movies and James Bond films such as GoldenEye and the remake of Casino Royale, shot this film.
 Lenovo was the first Chinese company to make use of such marketing techniques.

 In May 2015, Lenovo hosted its first ever "Tech World" conference in Beijing.
-ZUK, a separate company formed by Lenovo in 2014, announced several products at Tech World, These included slim power banks, 3D printers that can print food such as chocolate, an outdoor sound box, and a Wi-Fi based control system for home automation.
+ZUK Mobile, a separate company formed by Lenovo in 2014, announced several products at Tech World.
+These included slim power banks, 3D printers that can print food such as chocolate, an outdoor sound box, and a Wi-Fi based control system for home automation.